 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates what the skill does (orchestrates other skills into chains) and when to use it (multi-step problems, planning requests).
-The trigger terms are natural and varied.
+This is a strong skill description that clearly articulates what the skill does (orchestrates other skills into chains) and when to use it (with explicit trigger phrases).
 The main weakness is that its scope is inherently broad as a meta-orchestration skill, which creates some conflict risk with other planning or analysis skills.
+The description uses proper third-person voice and provides concrete actions.

 | Dimension | Reasoning | Score |